druglogics/druglogics-roc/README.md

 ## How it works

-The next figure shows how Drabme's synergy scores are translated to confusion matrix metrics that are sued to construct the ROC and PR curves:
+The next figure shows how Drabme's synergy scores are translated to confusion matrix metrics that are used to construct the ROC and PR curves:

 ![](drabme_synergy_roc.png)